Accused of violence against peaceful protesters, Iran has blamed the unrest on Israeli and US-backed agitators. Getty Images

 • Arabic

-The special session was held at the request of Germany, Britain and Iceland.
-A draft resolution called on an independent fact-finding mission to document abuses by the Iranian regime against civilians for the sake of "future legal proceedings".
+The council held an emergency session in Geneva at the request of Germany, Britain and Iceland.
+In a resolution, it called on an independent fact-finding mission to document abuses by the Iranian regime for the sake of "future legal proceedings".

 Opening the session, human rights chief Volker Turk said thousands of people, including children, had been killed in Iran's "brutal repression" of the protests.
 He called the crackdown "a pattern of subjugation and overwhelming force that can never address people’s grievances and frustrations."